-Figure 14: a) Original DEBRA (Fig. 4a) dust enhancement, b) NUCAPS surface to 500 mb IWV (via Fig. 9a), used as an index to modulate the SWBTD, and c) the revised DEBRA dust enhancement with IWV-modulated SWBTD thresholds applied, capturing significant portions of the missing dust plume both on and offshore.
+Figure 14: a) Original DEBRA (Fig. 4a) dust enhancement, b) NUCAPS surface to 500 hPa IWV (via Fig. 9a), used as an index to modulate the SWBTD, and c) the revised DEBRA dust enhancement with IWV-modulated SWBTD thresholds applied, capturing significant portions of the missing dust plume both on and offshore.

 Evident in Fig. 14c are portions of the previously ‘missing’ dust storm over eastern portions of the southeastern Arabian Peninsula region.
 While the enhancements follow the general structure of the elevated IWV region, some areas nested therein remain unenhanced by DEBRA while other areas appear enhanced above and beyond what the structure of the linear IWV shift would have suggested.
 The region of south-central Iran, for example, remains unenhanced (except for some cloud-edge artifacts).
 Also, the over-land portion of the missing plume along the north-central coastal region of the UAE shows a clear demarcation between the inland dust and relatively clear air to the west.
-Newly-enhanced dust over the eastern UAE and northern Oman agree with regions discernable from true color (Fig. 4a).
-The divergent patterns between IWV and enhancement give confidence that the IWV shift is not simply imparting an image of itself upon the newly enhanced dust.
+Newly-enhanced dust over the eastern UAE, northern Oman, and into the Persian/Arabian Gulf agree with regions discernable from true color (Fig. 4a).
+The divergent patterns between IWV and enhancement in these areas give confidence that the IWV shift is not simply imparting an image of itself and masquerading as enhanced dust.

 Over-water performance, inherently more difficult for SWBTD techniques, is seen to be mixed in Fig. 14c.
 The region of dust over the SG is detected, but not well-isolated, in the modified DEBRA.
 The over-water enhancements follow more of the IWV shift structure, although the presence of dust in these overwater regions is not likely to be false alarm.
 A lidar overpass (not shown) from CATS from 4 August which did not cross SG but transected a region just to the east, in the north/central Gulf of Oman, confirmed the presence of widespread background dust from the surface to 5 km, reminiscent of the structures seen in Figs. 5 and 6.
 Thus, the structure of enhancement in over-water dusty regions may follow as an artifact of the IWV shift pattern, with modulations therein tied to variations of dust optical depth and altitude.

 Further improvements to the performance of the IWV-indexed SWBTD dust detection method would require modulation of the IWV shift factor as a function of an assumed dust vertical profile.
-If limited-coverage lidar information were available, from satellite, surface, or aerial platforms, it could be used provide extrapolate a first-guess of this distribution across a region (e.g., Miller et al., 2014).
+If limited-coverage lidar information were available from satellite, surface, or aerial platforms, it could provide a first-guess of the vertical distribution of dust across a region (e.g., Miller et al., 2014).
 Alternatively, model information may provide an estimate of the levels in which dust is most likely to reside.
 Likewise, in the absence of simultaneous satellite retrievals (e.g., NUCAPS) of column IWV, model information may also be used to provide a best guess at the atmospheric moisture profile.
 Data assimilation methods which consider the covariance between dust and other environmental state parameters (e.g., Zupanski et al., 2018) may also be enlisted to refine this method.

-5 Summary and Conclusion
+6 Summary and Conclusion